-- 1 Close all open programs. - 2 Insert a DVD into the optical disc drive. - 3 If nothing appears on the desktop, then click Start, point to All Programs, and click to open a DVD program to play the DVD.
+- 1 Close all running software applications. - 2 Insert a DVD into the optical disc drive. - 3 If nothing appears on the desktop, then click Start, point to All Programs, and click to start the desired DVD software to play the DVD.

-For instructions on how to use a program, see the help file included with the DVD program.
+For instructions on how to use the software, see the help file on your DVD software.